MichaelPeng123/Autonomous-Navigating-Sailboat-Project/README.md

-# AutomaticBoat
+# Autonomous Navigating Sailboat
 A boat that uses pid algorithms to automatically navigate

+-Coded using arduino
-Boat Code Adv. for code
+-Look in folder boat code Adv. for code

-libraries included in other folders
+-essential libraries included in other folders